 - Currently operate a physical/mobile location in the city of Phoenix.

-- Have experienced a gross sales decline of at least 25% as a result of COVID-19 in March and April of 2020, when compared to March and April of 2019.
+- Have experienced a gross sales decline of at least 25% as a result of COVID-19 in at least one month, since March 1, 2020, as compared to the same month in 2019.

 - No more than five (5) employees as of March 1, 2020.